Book

 Yuhaaviatam - The Original Mountain Men

-For some 2,000 years, the Yuhaaviatam thrived in the Valley as a self-sustaining community.
+For over 2,000 years, the Yuhaaviatam thrived in the Valley as a self-sustaining community.
 The land they lived on and the resources it provided were sacred.
-Acorns, pinion nuts, beans, berries and game like deer, birds, and fish were staple food sources and shelters were constructed from natural materials.
+Acorns, pinion nuts, beans, berries and game such as deer, birds, and fish were staple food sources and shelters were constructed from natural materials.

-In the 1700 and 1800s, the combination of the California Mission System, the expanding agricultural industry, and the start of the gold rush caused drastic changes in the Southern California landscape.
-New settlers created ranches, farms, and mines wanted to establish ownership over the land.
-As a result, indigenous people who remained on their ancestral lands were viewed as a nuisance and were often the victim of harsh treatment and violence.
+In the 1700 and 1800s, a combination of the California Mission System, the expanding agricultural industry, and the start of the Gold Rush caused drastic changes in the Southern California landscape.
+New settlers created ranches, farms, and mines and wanted to establish ownership of the land.
+As a result, indigenous people were viewed as a nuisance and were often the victim of harsh treatment and violence.

-The Yuhaaviatam remained in the Big Bear area until the mid-1800s.
-A series of violent conflicts between settlers and the natives drove the remaining natives from the Valley.
-The Kiika’ - or tribal leader - Santos Manuel, led them into the San Bernardino Valley before the establishment of the San Manuel Reservation in 1891.
-Since then, the community has established a new way of life on the Reservation that not only led to their survival but also honored their culture and traditions.
+The Yuhaaviatam remained in the Big Bear area until the mid-1800s when a series of violent conflicts drove them from the Valley.
+The Kiika’ - tribal leader - Santos Manuel, led them into the San Bernardino Valley where the San Manuel Reservation was established in 1891.
+There, the community has established a new way of life that honors their culture, language and traditions.

-Still a sacred site of the Yuhaaviatam, God's Eye was dynamited by miners in search for gold.
+Still a sacred site of the Yuhaaviatam, God's Eye in the Baldwin Lake area was dynamited by miners in search for gold.
 Photo Cred: Tom Core

 Sources: